psteinb/hpc-in-a-day/_episodes/03-00-environment-modules.md

 > However, the rationale and use of environment modules remains untouched from this alteration.
 If it's not python3 you rely on, it maybe a higher version of perl, java, gcc, llvm/clang, etc.
 {: .callout }

 When Lola sits down to tackle her next project, she wants to get a feeling on what tooling is available on the cluster.
 She is a passionate `python3` developer and hence wants to see what modules are already installed on the cluster.
-To her suprise, she discovers that it's not there:
+To her surprise, she discovers that it's not there:

 ~~~
 $ python3